-The offeror, and any subcontractors, must provide verifiable proof of meeting the minimum prior experience requirements described in Section 1.04.
+The offeror must provide verifiable proof of meeting the minimum prior experience requirements described in Section 1.04.
 Dates/timelines must be included.

 5. Vendor Tax ID

 A valid Vendor Tax ID must be submitted with the proposal or within five days of the State's request.